 - It’s much easier to move out of an apartment and find something else, because you have no obligations beyond the lease, and no real estate agent eating away 6% of your capital.

 - You can rent many apartments for a lot less than what a condo would cost, even if you subtract the principal repayments.
 These apartments will necessarily be located further away or be of lower quality, but you will save money on the rent nonetheless.
+If you are interested in an apartment in a city like Milwaukee, then you can check rent trends in Milwaukee, Wisconsin to know the rental prices as of 2022.

 - If housing prices collapse, you are pretty much stuck with your condo, unless you want to sell at a loss.